copperdogma/ai-feed-consolidator/docs/spec.md

   - Questions:
     - Can we hook into YouTube "Watch Later" API using personal API key?
     - What are the API limitations for personal X account?
-    - How to handle Feedly saved items from personal feed?
   - Status: Needs research

 - What should be the format for email-based prioritization?